alexdrone/Render/README.md

 ###Backend-driven UIs

-Given the descriptive nature of Render's components, components can be defined in JSON or XML files and downloaded on-demand.
+Given the descriptive nature of *Render*'s components, components can be defined in JSON or XML files and downloaded on-demand.
 *The ComponentDeserializer is being worked on as we speak*.